Introduction - Methodology

 Archives and the relevant part is now shown:

-seige - a well.
-At Porchester Castle, near my home town, this is the well in the keep of the castle:
+Porchester Castle, for example, there is the well in the keep of the Norman Castle (see below

-playhouse/shed, but this well is probably the oldest existing landmark in Preston’s history (see below):
+was within Preston Castle it is possibly the oldest existing landmark in Preston’s history (below right):

 Bernard de Balliol 1130 - 1153